 “The participants appeared to be using the sound information coming through their hearing aids as auditory reference points, or landmarks, to help maintain balance,” explains senior author Timothy E. Hullar, professor of otolaryngology.

 It’s well known that the inner ear is largely responsible for balance, equilibrium and orientation in three-dimensional spaces.
-This study is apparently the first to show that sound itself helps with postural stability.
+This study demonstrates sound itself helps with postural stability.